notowen333/notowen333.github.io/docs/_posts/2021-07-04-psbotpost.markdown

 You can check out the source code [here](https://github.com/notowen333/ps5check).

-Stay tuned for part 2, where I will try to host my app on Google's cloud and run it every couple of minutes.
+Stay tuned for part 2 (maybe never coming whoops), where I will try to host my app on Google's cloud and run it every couple of minutes.
 Since the app is taking about 30 seconds to finish, I'm hoping I can stay in the free tier.
 We will see!